Konecranes Miami develops a niche market in the islands

 The business of delivering electricity to Caribbean customers is always on the move, as political alliances shift and power providers evolve, dissolve and reform.
 Being on the move can also mean that Caribbean power plants are—literally—moved, as Jamaica’s unique barge-mounted power plants have the ability to relocate to better serve customers.
 There are few large power conglomerates in the Caribbean.
 Rather, it is a group of dedicated and hardworking smaller providers—some government backed, some privately owned—that keep the lights on.
 It is a challenge for many power companies to operate efficiently because the markets are so tiny on the smaller islands.

-One consistent ally that has emerged for power providers in the Caribbean is Konecranes Miami branch.
+One consistent ally that has emerged for power providers in the Caribbean is the Konecranes Miami branch.
 Crane equipment and service are critical elements in the ongoing effort to keep power plants operating.
-Konecranes supplies the lion’s share of the overhead cranes that Caribbean power companies use to maintain their generators—estimated at more than 90 percent market share by some sources.
+We supply the lion’s share of the overhead cranes that Caribbean power companies use to maintain their generators—estimated at more than 90% market share by some sources.

 “Konecranes provides support for Caribbean power producers either directly or as a subcontractor on jobs ranging from routine inspections to emergency call-outs,” says Rafael Ojeda, manager of Konecranes Miami branch.
 “We are ready to go wherever we are needed to support our customers and our equipment in this region, no matter how remote.”